YagoLopez/vrview-react/README.md

 # <p align="center">VRVIEW React</p>

-## <p align="center">Virtual Reality React Component to view equirectangular photospheres and 360º videos</p>
+<h2><p align="center">Virtual Reality React Component to view equirectangular photospheres and 360º videos</p></h2>

 - It wraps <a href="https://developers.google.com/vr/concepts/vrview" target="_blank">Google's Vrview Library</a>
-- It is posible to define points or hotspots to navigate between scenes
+- It is posible to define points (aka hotspots) to navigate between images/videos
 - It is posible to assign arbitrary function to hotspot on click
 - Using a mobile and <a href="https://vr.google.com/cardboard/" target="_blank">Google's Cardboard</a>
 or other specialized hardware it is posible to have a full and inmersive virtual reality expereince